How to Add Costs to FeedXL

 At worst, it will cause nutrient toxicity and can make your horse very sick!

-So in the same process as we went through yesterday, if you haven’t already, enter your horse’s current diet and look for any nutrient excesses.
+So in the same process as we went through before, if you haven’t already, enter your horse’s current diet and look for any nutrient excesses.
 (Log in here or sign up if you’re not yet a member).

 Are you feeding well above what your horse needs for some nutrients, are there any nutrient toxicities, could you reduce some of the feed or supplement amounts to reduce these excesses?